vsrinivas/fuchsia/zircon/docs/fair_scheduler.md

   CPU.
 * Scheduling Period **p[j]**: The period in which all competing threads on the CPU execute approximately once.
-* Total Weights **W[j]**: The sum of the weights of the threads competing on the CPU.
+* Total Weight **W[j]**: The sum of the weights of the threads competing on the CPU.

-When a thread enters competition for a CPU, its weight is added to the CPU's total weights.
-Likewise, when a thread blocks or is migrated to another CPU the thread's weight is subtraced from the CPU's total weights.
-The total incudes the weights of the _ready_ threads and the current _running_ thread.
+When a thread enters competition for a CPU, its weight is added to the CPU's total weight.
+Likewise, when a thread blocks or is migrated to another CPU the thread's weight is subtracted from the CPU's total weight.
+The total includes the weights of the _ready_ threads and the current _running_ thread.

 ### Tunable State